The Irish Trilogy

 Kilbeggan & Galway

-Departure Point for morning of Day 10: Collection from the Riu Gresham Hotel in Dublin between 08:30am to 08:45am.
-Please meet out front of the hotel between these times.
+Departure Point for morning of Day 10 – Collection from the Riu Gresham Hotel (23 Upper O’Connell Street, Dublin) between 08:30am to 8:45am.
+Please meet out front of the hotel.

 We leave Dublin this morning and begin our journey west through the midlands towards the oldest licensed distillery in Ireland – Kilbeggan.
 Here we will learn everything about making Irish Whiskey, uisce beatha – the water of life, from the bog to the bottle.
 Continuing westward we head towards the River Shannon and the town of Athlone where we’ll stop for lunch.
 There’s many choices in town, but we recommend a visit to the oldest pub in Ireland, Sean’s Bar.
 From Athlone we head directly to the seaside city of Galway where we will be staying this evening.
 The rest of your day is free to explore Galway as you see fit, you can catch some buskers on William Street or find yourself nestled in a cozy pub enjoying dinner, a pint of plain, and some traditional Irish music.